yeongsheng-tan/docker/ARCHITECTURE.md

 Your program can query this data using standard redis commands.
 It can also watch for changes using the synchronization features of Beam (see [The Beam protocol]).

 Access to inspection data is read-only.
-All redis commands susceptible to change the data will fail.
+All redis commands attemptingit to change the data will fail.

 ### Running jobs